natashaclerkin/fiid-memory-game-MS2/README.md

 - **Main page content:** Once the 'Try your luck' button is selected, the page loads to reveal the navbar, background image with company products, gameboard with cards, timer, flip counter and background music.
 The game starts automatically.
 - **Timer:** The time counts down from 30 seconds and displays the time remaining for the user to complete the game.
 - **Flip counter:** This counts the number of flips the user has made, allowing them to monitor their progress.
-- **Gameboard:** This displays 12 game cards face down ready to be clicked.
+- **Gameboard:** This displays 12 game cards face-down ready to be clicked.
 - **Game cards:** Each card has the Fiid logo on the back and contains 1 of 6 Fiid product images to be matched by the user to win the game.
 The cards have a flip sound effect when selected and turned.
 When a match is found, a correct match sound effect can be heard.
 The matched cards remain faceup for product placement.

 ![alt text](assets/wireframes/fiid-gameplay.PNG "Fiid Gameplay")